 21 East 52nd Street between Fifth and Madison Avenues

 Located a stone’s throw from major tourist attractions like Rockefeller Center, Top of the Rock, Radio City Music Hall, and Fifth Avenue's high-end shops, Omni Berkshire Place offers convenience but also perks just for kids.
-The Omni Kids Crew doles out a backpack full of treats to little ones, including an activity book, binoculars, tabletop game, crayons, and milk and cookies on their first night.
-Families can also enjoy outdoor programming (and great views) from the hotel's nine terraces.
-Family-friendly flicks will screen all summer long on the 17th floor St. Patrick's Terrace, complete with popcorn and beverages.
-Come fall, s'mores and cocktails or juice will replace the alfresco screenings, and in winter, a pop-up hot chocolate station debuts.
-Families might also consider special packages like the American Girl Dream, which comes with a doll bed, special breakfast outing, and more.
+The Omni Kids Crew doles out a backpack full of treats to little ones, including an activity book, binoculars, tabletop game, crayons, and milk and cookies on the first night.
+Families can also enjoy great views from the hotel's nine terraces.
+Consider special packages like the American Girl Dream, which comes with a doll bed, special breakfast outing, and more.

 Kids will love the indoor faux campout at The Peninsula.